surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - You can drop a .surge-skin directory onto the surge UI and it will install the skin for you
   - You can drop a .zip file onto surge and it will extract patches, fx presets, skins etc... into your user area for you
   - We have a skin library now, and you can get to it from the surge menu
+  - Patches can have longer comments, and those show as tooltips when hovering

 - Infrastructure changes and Code changes
   - Surge XT has a massive investment in our make and code layout, with the source being far more organized and our cmake files being way cleaner